acarrico/evaluator/README.md

 Dybvig, Heib, and Bruggeman point out that earlier systems added context naively leading to quadradic behavior.
-Rather than applying context to every node eagerly, Dybvig wraps context around nodes, and pushes it down when children are exposed,
+Rather than applying context to every node eagerly, Dybvig wraps context around nodes, and pushes it down when children are exposed.

 To achieve this, I've replaced the *Stx* structure with *StxLazy* and